Change is accelerating

 STAY AHEAD WITH THE POWER OF 7 ELEMENTS FOR FUEL and convenience RETAIL SUCCESS

 Best-of-practice fuel and convenience retailers maximize performance by considering the role of 7 Elements in the daily tactics and strategic horizon of their sites.
-The 7 Elements are price, location, market, merchandising, facilities, operations and brand.
-Optimizing the 7 Elements depends on a fuel retailer’s specific business, but only an integrated focus can ensure that every possible area of value is being leveraged.
+The 7 Elements are market, location, facilities, operations, merchandising, brand and price.
+Optimizing each element depends on a fuel retailer’s specific business, but only an integrated focus can ensure that every possible area of value is being leveraged.

 "Uncover Hidden Value with 7 Elements for Fuel and Convenience Retail Success"